It doesn’t matter how professional you are; it’s impossible to please everyone. If you get a negative review, here’s how to handle it.

 Before you “set that person straight,” take a few minutes to collect your thoughts and get over the initial anger.

-You could reply only to some bad reviewers—maybe those you can resolve or that aren’t written in all caps with exclamation points.
+You could reply only to some bad reviewers—maybe those people with issues you can resolve or who didn’t write in all caps with exclamation points.
 But would you rather be seen as an agent who ignores criticism or always tries to help people?
-By responding to every review, you’re showing that you work to satisfy clients—and you may turn the reviewer into a fan.
+By responding to every review, you’re showing that you work to satisfy clients.
+And you may turn the reviewer into a fan.

 Some reviewers cross the line with personal attacks, but you cannot reply in kind.
 Always take the high road, and you’ll look like a true professional when paired with an immature criticism.